plotly/academy/_react/1-introduction.md

   bio: Max is the creator of <a href="https://github.com/mxstbr/react-boilerplate">react-boilerplate</a>, one of the most popular react starter kits, the co-creator of <a href="https://github.com/carteb/carte-blanche">Carte Blanche</a> and he co-organises the React.js Vienna Meetup.
 He works as an Open Source Developer at <a href="http://thinkmill.com.au">Thinkmill</a>, where he takes care of <a href="http://keystonejs.com">KeystoneJS</a>.
 ---

+## Why React.js?

+React, to quote Facebook themselves, was built to solve one problem: "building large applications with data that changes over time". (that's why Instagram and Facebook are built with it)

+With react, it's simple to express how your app should look at any given point in time.
+It will figure out which parts need to update when the data changes for you, and will only render those.

+It also popularized building apps with encapsulated, reusable and composable components.
+It's a different way of thinking and going of building webapps, but once you're used to it you can never go back!

 ## What we'll build

+This is the app we'll be building in this tutorial series:

 <div class="post__example">
   <div class="post__example-bar">